yurivict/vm-to-tor/README.md

 rm -rf freebsd-vm-to-tor
 ```

-In order to run it you need to have both VirtualBox and TOR installed and running, and execute these commands as root:
+In order to run it you need to have both VirtualBox and Tor installed and running, and execute these commands as root:
 ```shell
 /usr/local/etc/rc.d/vm-to-tor start
 /usr/local/etc/rc.d/tor restart
 ```
-Choose "Bridged Adapter" with one of the tapN interfaces for the VM you want to connect to TOR.
+Choose "Bridged Adapter" with one of the tapN interfaces for the VM you want to connect to Tor.

 ## Installation (step by step)